ktchow1/alg/alg/05_template/README.txt

 *  for std::reference_wrapper, use std::reference_wrapper<>::get()
 *  for std::optional,          use std::optional<>::operator*()

-5. "yes *" means "it is a yes, if it involves copying and assignment"
+5. "yes if ..." means "it is a yes, if it involves copying and assignment"